nbkhope/angular-thundertalk-demo/README.md

 ## Frontend

+The Rails server only serves a single view: **application.html.erb** in `app/views/layouts/`, which contains the single-page application as an Angular app.
+Inside that file, the scripts for Angular is included using a `javascript_include_tag` Rails helper.
+That will include everything that is required in `app/assets/javascripts/application.js`.
+That includes `angular`, `angular-ui-router`, and `angular-rails-templates`.

-You can find the main script for the Angular application in `app/assets/javascripts/app.js`.
+You can find the main script for the actual Angular application in `app/assets/javascripts/app.js`.
 That file defines the angular module for the application and establishes the routes (or states).
 The default state is 'home'.
+Note app.js is included from application.js because of the ` //= require_tree .` line.

 You can find anything related to `home` inside the directory `app/assets/javascripts/home/`.
 There are two files there: